Earlier this week, at the urging of a former colleague, I put together my list of the best commencement speeches I’ve heard or viewed online.

 “Just three stories”

 Steve Jobs told the Stanford class that he had “just three stories” to tell from his life.
-But that time he was well into his second act at Apple, and its resurgence had rehabilitated his own reputation.
+By that time he was well into his second act at Apple, and its resurgence had rehabilitated his own reputation.

 The first story he told was about dropping out of Reed College, a prestigious liberal arts school in Oregon.
 It was costing too much, Jobs said, using up his working-class parents’ savings.